MasonRemaley/AnthropicStudios/_posts/2019-06-25-entity-systems.md

 Entity systems won by a long shot, so that's what I'm going to be writing about today.

-In particular, I'm going to outline the process that lead me to [Way of Rhea](https://www.anthropicstudios.com/way-of-rhea)'s current entity system.
-Hopefully this writeup will helpful, or at least interesting. :)
+In particular, I'm going to outline the process that lead me to [Way of Rhea](https://www.anthropicstudios.com/way-of-rhea)'s current entity system. _Way of Rhea_ is being built in a [custom engine](https://www.masonremaley.com/projects/game-engine/) and [scripting language](https://www.masonremaley.com/projects/scripting-language/) written in [Rust](https://www.rust-lang.org/), but the ideas described should still be applicable elsewhere.
+Hopefully this writeup will be found helpful, or at least interesting. :)

 ## The Ad Hoc Approach

-Way of Rhea's [initial prototype](https://twitter.com/masonremaley/status/988634973245669377) didn't have an explicit entity system&mdash;I wanted to get something playable on the screen ASAP to validate that the game idea was worth spending time on.
+_Way of Rhea_'s [initial prototype](https://twitter.com/masonremaley/status/988634973245669377) didn't have an explicit entity system&mdash;I wanted to get something playable on the screen ASAP to validate that the game idea was worth spending time on.
 Each time I wanted to introduce a new entity type, I just made a new struct, and an ad hoc decision on where to store it.

 This approach is severely undervalued.
 Letting yourself be inconsistent during the early stages of a project has two big advantages:
 - It lets you prototype just the thing you're actually trying to build.